joeording3/enhanced-video-downloader-2024/README.md

 ### Configure

 In the popup or options page set your download directory, server port, debug & log level.
-Settings write through the server API; config.json remains the source of truth.
+Settings write through the server API; configuration is environment-driven and persisted via `.env` updates when using the CLI, not a central `config.json` file.

 ### Download